-CentOS / RHEL7 distributions have, by default, a restrictive firewall mechanism based on firewalld (which in turn configures the standard iptables system).
+CentOS/RHEL7 distributions have, by default, a restrictive firewall mechanism based on firewalld that in turn configures the standard iptables system.
 The default configuration assigns the network interfaces to the public zone and blocks all ports, except 22 (SSH).

 - A service named redislabs, which includes all ports and protocols needed for communications between cluster nodes.